-Did you know - law school 12th oldest
+Did you know - football nfl

 The Tulane University Law School, established in 1847, is the 12th oldest law school in the United States.